MedSwitcher

 Blood Sugar Management During the Switch

 This is the critical consideration for Mounjaro patients.
 Tirzepatide (Mounjaro) has significant A1C-lowering effects.
 Foundayo also lowers blood sugar but is not approved for diabetes treatment.
+Understanding the week-by-week side effect timeline can help you prepare.

 What to monitor: